-You could travel to Kathmandu via Bangkok, Hong Kong and Singapore.
+You could travel to Kathmandu via Bangkok, Hong Kong, and Singapore.
 There are daily flights to Kathmandu from Bangkok.

 If in India, you can fly to Nepal from Delhi, Mumbai, Calcutta, Bangalore and Varanasi.
 There is the spectacular flight from Lhasa to Kathmandu on Saturdays, Tuesdays and Thursdays operated by Air China.
 You can also fly Druk Air from Paro in Bhutan, or take a flight from Dhaka, Bangladesh.

-From Europe and Middle East
+From Europe and the Middle East

-Qatar Airways, Etihad air and Gulf Air operates daily flights to Kathmandu from Doha and Dubai.
+Qatar Airways, Etihad air and Gulf Air operate daily flights to Kathmandu from Doha and Dubai.
 Pakistan International, Bangladesh Biman and Aeroflot have one-airline service from Europe to Kathmandu.
-The other option is the charter companies, Austrian Airways has a direct flight from Vienna to Kathmandu and Martin Air operates direct flight to Kathmandu from Amsterdam.
+The other option is the charter companies, Austrian Airways has a direct flight from Vienna to Kathmandu and Martin Air operates a direct flight to Kathmandu from Amsterdam.